How to level up your Google Business Profile with questions and answersBy Erika Polishchuk

 - Google’s Q&A feature shapes the online image of local businesses, influencing customer perceptions and, ultimately, buying decisions.

-- User-generated content (UGC), including reviews and Google Business Profile questions and answers, plays a pivotal role in forming business impressions.
+- User-generated content (UGC), including reviews and Google Business Profile questions and answers (formerly Google My Business), plays a pivotal role in forming business impressions.

 - Vigilant monitoring of Google Q&As is essential for managing brand consistency and reputation, especially since there’s always some risk of negative content when it comes to UGC.